Can Guinea Pigs Eat Blueberries? (How Much is Safe?)

 However, not all guinea pigs have a sweet tooth, so you may find that your guinea pig turns down blueberries.
 All guinea pigs have their own likes and dislikes, and this is perfectly fine!

-If your piggy isn’t big on sweet foods, try things like radicchio, cilantro, broccoli, or swiss chard.
-I’ve found that all my guinea pigs that turn down fruits are drawn to many of these veggies instead.
+If your piggy isn’t big on sweet foods, try things like radicchio, endive, cilantro, broccoli, celery, fennel, carrots, or Swiss chard.
+I’ve found that all my guinea pigs that turn down other types of fruits are drawn to many of these veggies instead.

 Can Baby Guinea Pigs Eat Blueberries?